ojegit/OO_Harkkatyo/README.md

 <h4>List all available Lutemons</h4>
 Press "Listaa Lutemonit" at main view.
 Not only are all Lutemons shown here but a number of statistics are shown as well.
 When a Lutemon Perishes in order to restore it come back to this view and press on the lightning icon on top of its card.

-In order to remove Lutemon permanently press the thrash bin icon on bottom lower corder of its card.
+In order to remove Lutemon permanently press the thrash bin icon on the bottom lower corner of its card.

 <h4>Training Lutemons</h4>
 Assuming you have already generated a new Lutemon to be able to train it you must go to "Siirrä Lutemoneja".
 "Koti" is the default state for all newly genenerate Lutemons.
 Select as many Lutemons as you want, select "Treeni" on bottom of the view and press "Siirrä".
 Having done that navigate to "Treeni", select as many Lutemons as you want and press "Kouluta" button in the middle of the screen to initiate the train.